cschladetsch/LiquidSimulator/README.md

 LiquidSimulator
 ===============

-A simple liquid simulator for .Net.
+A simple liquid simulator in C#.

+Based on code from http://grantkot.com/MPM/Liquid.html.